Anthony Barry (footballer): Playing career

-Coaching
+Coaching career

-In the summer of 2020, Barry joined Chelsea as first-team coach after three years assisting Paul Cook at Wigan Athletic.
+Barry began his coaching career in 2015 while still playing for Accrington Stanley, where he managed the under-16 team.
+After retiring as a player, he became the assistant coach to Paul Cook at Wigan Athletic in 2017.
+In the summer of 2020, Barry joined Chelsea as first-team coach during the reign of Frank Lampard and remained in his position under Thomas Tuchel.
 In February 2021, he replaced the departed Damien Duff in Stephen Kenny's Republic of Ireland coaching team.